Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-Differentiated autonomy was perhaps the most problematic
+Differentiated autonomy was

-innovation introduced by the Tit-le V reform.
-Among the matters that can be the
+perhaps the most problematic innovation introduced by the Tit-le V reform.
+Among

-subject of agreement between the State and the Region, there is the
+the matters that can be the subject of agreement between the State and the

-environment, a particularly delicate matter, in which, alongside the
+Region, there is the environment, a particularly delicate matter, in which,

-in interpreting Article 116 of the Constitution.
+difficulties in interpreting Article 116 of the Constitution.

 CARLA DI MARTINO